Power Utility Pak v7.2

 Absolutely.
 The main requirement is that the utility must be general purpose in nature, and add something that's useful to a fair number of users.

 Technical support is available by e-mail, directly from the developer.
 Questions are typically answered within 24 hours, usually more quickly.
 Details at the Technical Support page.

 What do I do if I discover a bug in PUP?

-If an update is not available, send an e-mail, and describe the problem and the steps required to reproduce it.
-The problem will be corrected, and the updated file will be made available to everyone.
+send an e-mail, and describe the problem and the steps required to reproduce it.
+The problem will be corrected.

 I developed an application that uses one of the custom worksheet functions included with PUP v7.
 Can I distribute the workbook file that contains the functions?